Southern California Regional Meeting

 Start/End Time: 8:30 AM – 1:30 PM

-Description: Learn how local ranchers, land managers, and the environmental community are utilizing a prescribed grazing plan managing livestock on a commercial cattle ranch with a goal to improve wildfire resilience, and promote soil health and carbon storage, while achieving many other aligned environmental co-benefits.
+Description: Join conservation experts in the Rancho Jamul Ecological Reserve to learn how local ranchers, land managers, and the environmental community are utilizing a prescribed grazing plan managing livestock on a commercial cattle ranch with a goal of improving wildfire resilience, and promoting soil health and carbon storage, while achieving many other aligned environmental co-benefits.

 Location: VIEW